-Provost Scott A. Bass and Jessica L. Waters, Vice Provost for Academic Student Services & Dean of Undergraduate Education, released a memo on October 4, 2017 that provided updates about the rollout of the American University Experience (AUx) and Complex Problems programs, changes in first-year academic advising, and the creation of the Center for the Undergraduate Experience.
+Provost Scott A. Bass and Jessica L. Waters, Dean of Undergraduate Education & Vice Provost for Academic Student Services, released a memo on October 4, 2017 that provided updates about the rollout of the American University Experience (AUx) and Complex Problems programs, changes in first-year academic advising, and the creation of the Center for the Undergraduate Experience.

 AUx Faculty Deborah DeMillle-Wagman, Amber Owens, and Randa Serhan were nominated as "Professors who have positively impacted their lives at AU" by the women soccer players in their AUx1 sections.